 Our Athens baby proof itinerary: in conclusion

 That’s our Athens itinerary!
-I think we found a good balance between sightseeing and relaxing, which kept both us as well as our baby Daniel happy.
+I think we found a good balance between sightseeing and relaxing, which kept both us as well as baby D. happy.
 We managed to see the main sites, ate good food and didn’t feel rushed.
 First city trip with a baby = successful, I’m already looking forward to our next family trip!